North Hollywood shootout: Deaths of the gunmen

-Ambulance personnel were following standard procedure in hostile situations by refusing to enter "the hot zone", as the area was not cleared and Mătăsăreanu was still considered to be dangerous.
-The police radioed for an ambulance, but Mătăsăreanu, loudly swearing profusely and still goading the police to shoot him, died before the ambulance and EMTs were allowed to reach the scene almost 70 minutes later.
+The police radioed for an ambulance, but the EMTs followed standard procedure for hostile situations by refusing to enter the hot zone, as the area was not cleared and Mătăsăreanu was still considered to be dangerous.
+Mătăsăreanu, loudly and profusely swearing, still goading the police to shoot him, died before the EMTs were allowed to reach the scene, almost 70 minutes later.

 During a later lawsuit against retired policemen John Futrell and James Vojtecky and the city, jurors heard testimony that involved an ambulance crew that arrived but left without Mătăsăreanu after Vojtecky allegedly told the crew to "get the (expletive) out of here."
 During the trial, Vojtecky testified he said something similar.
 The ambulance driver testified he believed he was in danger by being in the area.
 The officers testified they tried to get the ambulance to come back or to get another one, but the plaintiffs focused on a point at which Futrell canceled an ambulance call and told the dispatcher, "I have no officers or citizens down, only a suspect."
-Later reports showed that Mătăsăreanu had been shot 29 times in the legs and died from trauma due to excessive blood loss from two gunshot wounds in his left thigh.
+Later reports showed that Mătăsăreanu had 29 gunshot wounds in the legs and died from trauma due to excessive blood loss from two gunshot wounds in his left thigh.

 Most of the incident, including the death of Phillips and surrender of Mătăsăreanu, was broadcast live by news helicopters, which hovered over the scene and televised the action as events unfolded.
 Over 300 law enforcement officers from various forces had responded to the citywide tactical alert.
 By the time the shooting had stopped, Phillips and Mătăsăreanu had fired about 1,100 rounds, approximately a round every two seconds.